JinRecords/4k-keypad-configurator/index.md

 - you can test your keys in the text box below the progress bar.

 The middle key is programmed to ```esc``` by default and cannot be changed.
-For more advance key combinations(or troubleshooting), click "console" and type 0 and enter; Follow the instruction listed there.
+For more advanced key combinations(or troubleshooting), click "console" and type 0 and enter; Follow the instructions listed there.

 ### Troubleshooting

-Q: The sticky pad aren't sticky anymore!
+Q: The sticky pad isn't sticky anymore!
 A: *Gently* peel the sticky pad from the bottom of the keypad, rinse it with clean water, let dry and place it back.

 Q: The LED lights are flickering!
 A: Turn down the brightness.

 Q: I still can't find the correct com port!
-A: Try unplug and plug in the keypad.
+A: Try unplugging and plugging in the keypad.
 If still can't detect brute force the com selection.

 Q: The keypad is not responding/lighting up!
-A: Try a different usb port/cable.
+A: Try a different usb port/cable or reduce the brightness.

 Q: The keypad bottom came off!
-A: Apply reasonable amount ofsuper glue/hot glue to the back side of the bottom panel and press it back into the main encosure.
+A: Apply a reasonable amount of super glue/hot glue to the back side of the bottom panel and press it back into the main enclosure.

 Q: The problems aren't listed above! / I still can't solve the problem listed above!
 A: Contact the seller.